What does an Addiction Counselor in Georgia do? What is Their Job Role?

 The ADACBOG is a non-governmental organization that issues certifications for substance abuse counselors.
 The board had three main levels for counselors, namely, the Certified Alcohol and Drug Counselor I(CADCI), the Certified Alcohol and Drug Counselor II(CADCII), Certified Advanced Alcohol and Drug Counselor (CAADC).

-CADC I or The Certified Alcohol & Drug Counselor (CADC) is the most widely held professional counseling credential.
+CADC I or The Certified Alcohol & Drug Counselor (CADC) is the most widely held professional substance abuse counseling credential.
 Internationally, there are about 20,000 credential-holders in more than 60 countries.
 The credential has wide acceptance among employers, public bodies, and insurance providers.

 CADC II is a more advanced certification and level of practice than CADC l.
 The level II requires more formal education and 4000 hours of work experience.
 All CADC certifications require 300 hours of addiction training in the core counseling functions.
 Training includes group settings, counseling leadership, and observation skills.